2wce/prisma-template/README.md

 Evolving the application typically requires four subsequent steps:

-1. Migrating the database schema using SQL
+1. Migrating the database schema using Prisma Migrate
-1. Update your Prisma schema by introspecting the database with `prisma introspect`
 1. Generating Prisma Client to match the new database schema with `prisma generate`
 1. Use the updated Prisma Client in your application code